stackrox/stackrox/roxctl/netpol/generate/README.md

 # Static Network Policy Generator

-## Developer Preview Notice

-The static network policy generation feature is offered as a _developer preview_ feature.
-While we are open to receiving feedback about this feature, our technical support will not be able to assist and answer questions about it.

 ## About

 The static network policy generator is a tool that analyzes k8s manifests and generates a set of suggested network policies in form of yaml documents that may be directly applied to a k8s cluster.
 It is integrated with [NP-Guard's Cluster Topology Analyzer](https://github.com/np-guard/cluster-topology-analyzer) component, which discovers the network connections and generates the network policies.
 For more details, refer to the [NP-Guard webpage](https://np-guard.github.io/).